Here at Experience Oz we love making new friends, especially when they are four-legged, winged or furry – they’re our favourite buddies!

-Some of the bigger personalities to look out for are Murdoch the Grey Nurse Shark; the first of his kind born at Manly SEA LIFE Sanctuary, Big Mouth the massive Smooth Ray; she is unbelievably large and loves a big cuddle from instructors, and Myrtle the grumpy Sea Turtle; a rescue Green Sea Turtle with a spirited nature (despite her grumpy appearance) who loves taking selfies.
+Some of the bigger personalities to look out for are the Grey Nurse Sharks; Big Mouth the massive Smooth Ray; she is unbelievably large and loves a big cuddle from instructors, and Myrtle the grumpy Sea Turtle; a rescue Green Sea Turtle with a spirited nature (despite her grumpy appearance) who loves taking selfies.

 Location: Badger Creek Road, Healesville

 The pioneers of platypus cuddling, Healesville Sanctuary has paved the way for those wanting to get up close and give a tickle to these lovable Aussie mammals.